 Jesus said that it is not possible to love God and love the world at the same time.
-We cannot love God and love money concurrently.
+No one can love God and love money concurrently.
 Luke 16:13 "No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.

-14 "And the Pharisees also, who were covetous, heard all these things: and they derided him.
+14"And the Pharisees also, who were covetous, heard all these things: and they derided him.
 15 And he said unto them, Ye are they which justify yourselves before men; but God knoweth your hearts: for that which is highly esteemed among men is abomination in the sight of God."

-We cannot love the world, nor constantly desire things of the world, because unbelievers are preoccupied with fulfilling every desire and never asking if it is God's will.
-The world puts much effort to accumulate material things that are seen-lust of his eyes.
+We cannot love the world and constantly desire things of the world.
+Unbelievers are preoccupied with fulfilling every desire and never asking if it is God's will.

+The world puts forth much effort to accumulate material things that are seen-lust of his eyes.
 The human heart can be obsessed with pride-boasting of what he has and does.
 The serpent tempted Eve with these very things, but God wants to see the opposite in us-lowliness of mind and humility of heart.

-Trusting God in faith to provide the needs of the moment is the right attitude, so by the grace of God, may we be able to take a good look at what He has already given and say, Thanks, Lord, for Your blessings on me.
-Forgive me for not realizing how blessed I am to know Your truth, and to be able to trust in the Atonement Blood of Your Son.
+Trusting God in faith to provide the needs of the moment is the right and scriptural attitude.
+By the grace of God, may we be able to take a good look at what He has already given and say, Thanks, Lord, for Your blessings on me.
+Forgive me for not realizing how blessed I am to know Your Truth, and to be able to trust in the Atonement Blood of Your Son for all issues in my life.

-If we will maintain our faith and trust in Him to provide our needs each day in a right and scriptural way, He Philippians 4:19 "Shall supply all your need according to his riches in glory by Christ Jesus."
+If we will maintain our faith in Him to provide our needs of each day in a right and scriptural way, He Philippians 4:19 "Shall supply all your need according to his riches in glory by Christ Jesus."
 Of that we can be sure.

-Our only concern is to be in His will-learning to be content and thanking Him for-1 Timothy 6:8 "Having food and clothing, with these we shall be content."
+Our only concern is to be in His will-being shown the key to contentment and learning how to truly be content.

+We then are to be thanking Him for-1 Timothy 6:8 "Having food and clothing, [because] with these we shall be content."

 www.fcgchurch.org

-\Be on our free mailing list-contact:
+Be on our free mailing list-contact:

-PO Box 24283 Philadelphia, PA 19120
+PO Box 24283

+Philadelphia, PA 19120

-info@fcgchurch.org #2978 1121 21A
+info@fcgchurch.org

-pre-Thanksgiving